How often do credit bureaus update reports and scores? The simple answer is several days after the company furnishing the refreshed data transmits it.

-Amounts owed make up 30% of your credit score.
+The amounts owed make up 30% of your credit score.
 Therefore, paying down debt can help improve your ratings quickly.
-On the hand, the benefit proves temporary if your balances return to previous levels.
+On the other hand, the benefit proves temporary if your balances return to previous levels.

-Rapid rescore is a service offered by mortgage lenders to homebuyers with ratings on the margin.
+Rapid rescoring is a service offered by mortgage lenders to homebuyers with ratings on the margin.
 A few extra points could make the difference between approval and rejection or better interest rates.

 The homebuyers pay a fee to the mortgage company after making important changes.